For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Columbidae (Pigeons and Doves)

-GRAY-CHESTED DOVE (Leptotila cassinii) – Heard only at EARTH and again near Rancho. [*]
+GRAY-CHESTED DOVE (Leptotila cassinii) [*]

 Topping the list of highlights was our encounter with not one but three different Ornate Hawk-Eagles!
 This adult, soaring over Tapanti National Park, was photographed by guide Cory Gregory.